vicchi/wp-biographia/readme.txt

 1. Choose the avatar image size
 1. Choose to display the Biography Box at the top or the bottom of content (universally)
 1. Choose to hide the display of the Biography Box for pages, posts and posts/pages on a per user basis
+1. Choose whether to display the Biography Box in the sidebar of your blog.

 The plugin expands and enhances the Contact Info section of your user profile, adding support for Twitter, Facebook, LinkedIn, Google+, Delicious, Flickr, Picasa, Vimeo, YouTube and Reddit profile links as well as Yahoo!
 Messenger, AIM, Windows Live Messenger and Jabber/Google Talk instant messaging profiles.
 Your Contact Info links can then be displayed as part of the Biography Box, either as plain text links or as icon links.
 Further contact links can easily be added to the Biography Box by using the `wp_biographia_contact_info` and `wp_biographia_link_items` filters.

 The position of the Biography Box can be controlled by the plugin's supported settings and options, or manually via the plugin's shortcode (`[wp_biographia]`).
 See the *Shortcode Support And Usage* section for more information.

 The position and content of the Biography Box, including adding support for new contact links, changing the content of the Biography Box when displayed via the shortcode, the format of the contact links and the overall format of the Biography Box can be modified by the plugin's filters.
 See the *Filter Support And Usage* section for more information.

+The plugin also supports displaying a reduced version of the Biography Box via a sidebar widget and provides a shorter, more terse, biography in the user's Profile to prevent the full length biography text taking up too much space on the sidebar.

 == Installation ==